Going to production

-When developing an application, you should consider using a development image of balenaOS.
+When developing a new application, you should consider using a development image of balenaOS.
 These images have a number of features that, for security reasons, are not present in the production releases of balenaOS.
 These include:

 - Passwordless SSH access to the host OS

 - Serial and console logging and interactive login

 BalenaOS local mode gives you the ability to build and deploy to a device on the local network without involving the balena cloud builder.
 This allows you to very quickly iterate and test functionality—in many cases, such as configuration changes or changes made to code in an interpreted language, updates can be deployed without requiring a build at all.
 A local deployment lets you directly mirror your development environment on a test device.

 While prototyping, you should start thinking about how your devices will be connected when deployed in the real world.
 If it's possible to have network settings preconfigured, or to have everything done by DHCP, this is easy.
 But most devices will need onsite configuration.

 Balena provides the ability to configure networking from inside containers and exposes a great deal of functionality to make this easier.
 One example is the wifi-connect project, which allows the device to create its own WiFi access point that users can connect with to configure proper credentials.
 The balena supervisor API also makes it possible to configure more advanced networking parameters, including hostname and proxy configuration.

 During the prototyping phase, you may want to allow multiple developers to share resources.
 With balena, you can add multiple developers as collaborators to a fleet, giving them the ability to manage the fleet's devices and push code updates.